JulesFouchy/Learn--Clean-Code-With-Cpp/content/lessons/formatting-tool.md

 Tools can format your code automatically: fix indentation, add spaces consistently, put curly braces where you want them, *etc.*
 It saves a lot of time because it means you don't have to worry about it and do it manually!
-Also, it ensures a consistency in style across the whole codebase and all the developpers.
+Also, it ensures a consistency in style across the whole codebase and all the developers.

 ## Details